 One way to recognize your friend’s grief this Christmas season is to offer one a gift from the online retailer of remembrance gifts, laurelbox.
 I first discovered laurelbox when shopping for a caring gift for a bereaved friend and was just so impressed with the company’s mission of caring for those who have suffered a loss.

-Many of laurelboxe’s gifts are related to the theme of caring for someone who has experienced a loss around Christmas or Mother’s Day.
+Many of the laurelbox gifts are related to the theme of caring for someone who has experienced a loss around Christmas or Mother’s Day.
 To personalize this gift, I suggest writing a heartfelt note.
 Here are some ideas to get you started.

-If you choose some type of ornament you might write, “When you see and touch this bell on your tree, please remember that I love you.”
-Or, you could write, “When you hang this bell on your tree, think of the things you loved most about (insert deceased’s name) and may you remember them with love.”
+Offer a note of remembrance.
+If you choose some type of ornament you might write, “When you see and touch this ornament on your tree, please remember that I love you.”
+Or, you could write, “When you hang this ornament on your tree, think of the things you loved most about (insert deceased’s name) and may you remember them with love.”

 When a friend is grieving during the holidays, we are often tempted not to say anything because we don’t want to upset them.
 Yet, when I talk with grieving people, they say they want memories of their loved ones to live on.
 So when you honor the deceased with a thoughtful gift and note, you are indeed giving a meaningful present this holiday season.